spswanz/spswanz.github.io/index.md

 Yay!
 Figured out how to add posts to assignments tab instead.

 Formatting of CV page is lousy.
 Pandoc converted to Markdown okay, but had a lot of layout formatting that is lost.
+Can you mix and match themes?
+Eg, I found a resume builder theme, but only need that for one page.

 What do I want on my home page anyway?
+Btw, do you know why AKK left Midd?